vijay-red/leechcode/Sprint1/Sprint1.md

     - Designing APIs
     - Designing Databases
 - Backend Completed Tasks:
-    - Create and Read a Problem
+    - CRUD a Problem. #11. #1
-    - Create a test case for a problem
+    - Create a test case for a problem #19
-    - Get all the languages supported
+    - Get all the languages supported #14
     - Setting up the database
     - Setting up docker
     - API docs are present under server/api_documentation